smithlabcode/dnmtools/documentation/docs/abismal.md

 mapping reads using the shared index.

-If each node can only access its local storage, dividing the set of reads to into $k$ equal sized smaller reads files, and mapping these all simultaneously on multiple nodes, will make the mapping finish about $k$ times faster.
+If each node can only access its local storage, dividing the set of reads to into k equal sized smaller reads files, and mapping these all simultaneously on multiple nodes, will make the mapping finish about k times faster.
 The UNIX `split` command is good for dividing the reads into smaller parts.
 The following BASH commands will take a directory named `reads` containing Illumina sequenced reads files, and split them into files containing at most 3M reads:

 ```shell
 $ mkdir reads_split